 - Up to 2 DL-SelectedPRS-ResourceSetIndex per dl-PRS-ID of the frequency layer are sorted according to priority if dl-SelectedPRS-ResourceSetIndexList is provided, or up to 2 NR-DL-PRS-ResourceSet per dl-PRS-ID of the frequency layer are sorted according to priority otherwise.

-For the case when measurement gap is configured, the UE DL PRS processing capability is defined in [TS 37.355].
+The UE DL PRS processing capability is defined in [TS 37.355].
 For the purpose of DL PRS processing capability, the duration K msec of DL PRS symbols within P msec window, is calculated by

 - Type 1 duration calculation with UE symbol level buffering capability